-- 1. Physical quantities - 2.
-Units fundamental and derived units, systems of units (FPS, CGS, MKS and SI units) - 3.
-Dimensions and dimensional formulae of physical quantities - 4.
-Dimensional equations and principle of homogeneity, applications to conversion from one system of units to another, checking the correctness of physical relations and derivation of simple physical relations, limitations of dimensional analysis - 5.
-Error in measurement, random and systematic errors - 6.
-Application of units and dimensions in measuring length, diameter, Circumference, volume, surface area etc. of metallic and non metallic blocks, wires, pipes etc (at least two each).
+- 1.1 Units fundamental and derived units, systems of units (FPS, CGS, MKS and SI units) dimensional formulae of physical quantities - 1.2 Dimensional equations and principle of homogeneity, applications to conversion from one system of units to another, checking the correctness of physical relations and derivation of simple physical relations, limitations of dimensional analysis - 1.3 Error in measurement, random and systematic errors - 1.4 Application of units and dimensions in measuring length, diameter, Circumference, volume, surface area etc. of metallic and non metallic blocks, wires, pipes etc (at least two each).